adambuilds/index/docs/research.md

 Index technology base testing environment-- folders are named after the respective framework e.g. /laravel/index/{ROOT}
 Service application for indexing real-world objects and immaterial ideas using QR codes.

-## TO DO
+## To do items

+### Critical functionality

+Minimum viable product!

-- **Minimum viable product (MVP)** - basic functionality of the url and qr code generation
+- Basic functionality of the url and qr code generation
-- Project is named "ndx" to distinguish from the MVP which will be named "index" and accessible via naked index.one domain
+- ULIDs corresponding to objects
+- Method to create and register a new ULID
+- 1Password-ish key:value pair adding

+## Thoughts

+Do LLMs already accomplish what I'm trying to do here except on a much greater scale?
+Tokenization of words.

+Example: What constitutes a "company", manufacturer, or vendor.
+Are all `models` as Laravel defines them bespoke?
+Is there one general model for an `object` or `subject`?

+Dell is a subject, that is of type manufacturer and company, and is a legal entity.